A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback

-One should keep in mind that our comparison to magnetars relies on the assumption that the radial field $B_r$ generated by the Tayler-Spruit dynamo is mostly dipolar.
-As the real geometry of the poloidal magnetic field generated by the Tayler-Spruit dynamo is not known, it is likely to be partly non-dipolar, meaning that the large-scale dipolar magnetic field is a fraction of the radial field $B_r$.
-Therefore, corresponding predictions can be refined by studying dedicated multi-dimensional models.
-We know from private communications that a dynamo similar to the Tayler-Spruit dynamo has been found through numerical simulations but in a configuration where the surface rotates slower than the core.
-Moreover, the observed magnetars are cooled down neutron stars with a stable configuration of magnetic field.
+Another relevant question is the geometry of the magnetic field amplified by the Tayler-Spruit dynamo.
+One should keep in mind that our comparison to magnetars relies on the assumption that the generated radial field $B_r$ is mostly dipolar.
+Although the real geometry of the poloidal magnetic field generated by the Tayler-Spruit dynamo is not known, it is likely to be partly non-dipolar, meaning that the large-scale dipolar magnetic field is a fraction of the radial field $B_r$.
+Therefore, corresponding predictions should be refined by studying dedicated multi-dimensional models.
+In \citet{petitdemange2022}, a dynamo similar to the Tayler-Spruit dynamo has been found through numerical simulations in a configuration where the surface rotates slower than the core, which is therefore different to the case of spun-up PNS.
+Moreover, the observed magnetars are cooled-down neutron stars with a stable configuration of magnetic field.
 Hence, the study of the magnetic field relaxation from a turbulent saturated state to a stable configuration is important to estimate a more realistic intensity of the dipolar poloidal field.
-Thus, numerical simulations will be essential to further study the evolution of the magnetic field geometry in our framework.
+Thus, numerical simulations will be essential to further study of the evolution of the magnetic field geometry in our framework.

-It is particularly notable that our magnetar formation scenario does not require a fast rotation of the progenitor star core, which depends on the uncertain mechanism of angular momentum transport.
-In stellar evolution models, the rotation of the iron core depends on the mass of their stellar progenitor through the duration of their red supergiant phase, during which the core is strongly spun-down by angular momentum transport.
-Since this time is shorter for massive progenitors, faster core rotation tends to be obtained for higher initial masses \citep[e.g. millisecond periods for $\gtrsim{20}{M_{\odot}}$ in][]{heger2005}.
-Our scenario allows less massive progenitors to form magnetars, which is consistent with the case of SGR1900+14, whose progenitor mass was estimated to be $\sim\SI{17}{M_{\odot}}$ \citep{davies2009}.